Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

-The former scientific name of this plant is Eugenia aggregata.
+The scientific synonym of this plant is Eugenia aggregata.

 It is related to Grumichama, Star Cherry, and Surinam Cherry.